Zesting produces modular isotopes and explains their topological invariants: Zesting produces modular isotopes

 and the modular data by

 where $g=a_gaa_g^{-1}$ and $h=b_hbb_h^{-1}$.
-The original formula in Equation \ref{eq:twisteddoublesmat} for the $S$-matrix \cite{CGR} is more concise, but Equation \ref{eq:twisteddoublesmat2} has the benefit of being readily computable from the data of the simple objects (a priori one has $\psi_a$ for a fixed conjugacy class representative $a$ but not necessarily $\psi_g$ for all $g \in [a]$ \cite{GM}).
+The first formula for the $S$-matrix in in Equation \ref{eq:twisteddoublesmat} is more concise \cite{CGR}, but Equation \ref{eq:twisteddoublesmat2} has the benefit of being readily computable from the data of the simple objects (a priori one has $\psi_a$ for a fixed conjugacy class representative $a$ but not necessarily $\psi_g$ for all $g \in [a]$ \cite{GM}).